Zuehlke/getting-started-with-kubernetes/kubernetes-helm.md

 helm upgrade my-hello-kubernetes jhidalgo3-github/hello-kubernetes-chart -f values-message.yaml
 ```

-Important Note: Important Note: Please delete the existing Pod.
+**Important Note:** Please delete the existing Pod.
 A new one will be created.
 After that, you can run the port forward.

 💡 Multiple `values.yaml` files can be provided to a Helm installation